okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 Okta is a software-as-service identity, authentication, and authorization provider.
 While I have definitely worked on projects where outsourcing everything to SaaS providers created more problems than it promised to solve, authentication and authorization is a place where this model makes total sense.
 Online security is hard.
 Vulnerabilities are found and servers must be updated quickly.
 Standards change and code needs modification.
 All of these changes have the potential to create new vulnerabilities.
 Letting Okta handle security means that you can worry about the things that make your application unique.

-To show you how easy it is to set up, you’re going integrate Okta OAuth and add token-based authentication to the resource server.
+To show you how easy it is to set up, you're going integrate Okta OAuth and add token-based authentication to the resource server.
 If you haven't already, head over to [developer.okta.com](http://developer.okta.com) and sign up for a free account.
 Once you have an account, open the developer dashboard and create an OpenID Connect (OIDC) application by clicking on the **Application** top-menu item, and then on the **Add Application** button.

 {% img blog/basic-app-spring-boot-jpa/create-app.png alt:"Select OIDC app type" width:"800" %}{: .center-image }